-Certain amounts in the Company's condensed consolidated financial statements for the prior period have been reclassified to conform to the current period presentation.
-Based on the intended use of the restricted cash, we have classified changes in restricted cash within the condensed consolidated statements of cash flows as investing activities and the prior year presentation has been revised to conform to this classification.
-These reclassifications had no effect on total consolidated assets or net loss.
+Certain amounts in the Company's condensed consolidated statements of operations for property operating costs and resident services costs for the prior period have been reclassified to conform to the current period presentation.
+These reclassifications had no effect on total consolidated results of operations for prior periods.